Use current environment instead of virtualenv for tox testenvs

 Other limitations and known bugs

-The installed: line in the output of tox --print-deps-only shows irrelevant output (based on the content of the real or faked virtual environment).
+The installed: line in the output of tox --print-deps-to/tox --print-extras-to shows irrelevant output (based on the content of the real or faked virtual environment).

 Regardless of any Python flags used in the shebang of tox, the tests are invoked with sys.executable without any added flags (unless explicitly invoked with them in the commands section).